 2. Ensure the access road is safe

-The delivery trucks are heavy and when loaded with a container they can get stuck if the surface is not solid.
+Delivery trucks are heavy as is, and when loaded with a shipping container they have an even more increased risk of getting stuck if the surface is not firm.
+Below you can find the required surface types that a delivery truck will need.

 - Dry compacted gravel/dirt